The bylaws were last revised in June 2018. Contact the ASEV office to request a printed copy of the bylaws.

 Section 1.
 Industrial Affiliate.

-Any business, society, organization within the grape or wine industries, or group actively associated with the grape or wine industries, shall be eligible for election as an Industrial Affiliate by the Board of Directors.
+Any business, society, organization within the grape or wine industries, or group actively associated with the grape or wine industries, shall be eligible as an Industrial Affiliate.

 The Board of Directors shall establish dues and any other financial considerations required of Society affiliations and will prescribe the conditions, privileges, and limitations pertaining thereto.